git-pull/website/code_explorer/django-vs-flask-2017.rst

 Over 10 years, the web hasn't changed that fundamentally that Rails and Django broke.
-On the contrary, they thrived since at the end of the day, you're just serving up JSON, HTML, CSS and JS assets.
-Flask will get you that far.
+On the contrary, they thrived since at the end of the day, the project is just serving up JSON, HTML, CSS and JS assets.
+Flask will get many that far.

 What about authentication?

-Well you have no way to store the users.
-So you grab SQLAlchemy, peewee, or MongoEngine.
-There's your database back-end.
+There's no way to store the users.
+So grab SQLAlchemy, peewee, or MongoEngine.
+There's the database back-end.

-Now you have to build your own user schema.
-Do you want to use email's as username?
-What about your password hashing?
+Now to building the user schema.
+Should the website accept email addresses as usernames?
+What about password hashing?
 Maybe Flask-Security or Flask-Login will do here.
 OK, fair enough.

 Meanwhile, `Django would have